CMU-SAFARI/VAMPIRE/README.md

 make tests
 ```

+On a successful run `make` will exit will code 0
 ### Generating an Input Trace File

 VAMPIRE requires an input file that contains a trace (i.e., list) of DDR3 DRAM commands.
 This can take one of two formats: